nats-io/nats-streaming-server/README.md

     -hbi, --hb_interval <duration>    Interval at which server sends heartbeat to a client -hbt, --hb_timeout <duration>     How long server waits for a heartbeat response -hbf, --hb_fail_count <int>       Number of failed heartbeats before server closes the client connection --ft_group <string>         Name of the FT Group.
-A group can be 2 or more servers with a single active server and all sharing the same datastore.
+A group can be 2 or more servers with a single active server and all sharing the same datastore
-    -sl,  --signal <signal>[=<pid>]   Send signal to nats-streaming-server process (stop, quit, reopen)
+    -sl,  --signal <signal>[=<pid>]   Send signal to nats-streaming-server process (stop, quit, reopen) --encrypt <bool>            Specify if server should use encryption at rest --encryption_key <sting>    Encryption Key.
+It is recommended to specify it through the NATS_STREAMING_ENCRYPTION_KEY environment variable instead

 Streaming Server Clustering Options:
     --clustered <bool>                   Run the server in a clustered configuration (default: false)